When you need it most.

 A little at a time, or all at once: You do not have to take your Paid Leave all at once.
 But you must claim eight consecutive hours of leave each week, or claim zero hours if taking intermittent leave.
 For example, you can take one day off a week to care for a family member undergoing chemotherapy treatment.
 Or you can take your leave in full weeks to recover from your own major surgery.

 When you take Paid Leave, you can receive up to 90% of your weekly pay—up to a maximum of $1,000 a week in 2020 (the maximum increases to $1,206 in 2021).
 Use our calculator to find out about how much your pay could be:

 Get your weekly pay as a direct deposit or prepaid credit card

 A direct deposit to your bank is only available if you file online.
 A prepaid credit card is like a gift card you can use anywhere.

 Your employer is not required to keep your job for you if any of the following is true:

-- You work for a company that employs less than 50 people
+- You work for a company that employs fewer than 50 people

-- You’ve worked for that company for less than a year
+- You’ve worked for the company for less than a year

-- You’ve worked less than 1,250 hours (about 24 hours a week) for that company in the year before you took leave
+- You’ve worked less than 1,250 hours (about 24 hours a week) for the company in the year before you took leave